Overview of Disability

 The important thing to remember about Workman’s compensation and Social Security disability is that there is an offset of benefits and that a failure to report workman’s compensation benefits or settlements can cause you to have a large overpayment.

-Supplemental Security Income disability also considers work activity, however work is handled differently.
+Supplemental Security Income disability also considers work activity.
+However, work is handled differently.
 SSI is a need-based program, therefore earnings are used to determine the monthly benefit of disability beneficiaries.
 Although SSI disability beneficiaries cannot be medically terminated because of work activity, their disability benefit can be stopped.

 Unlike Social Security disability, other types of income may potentially affect your eligibility for SSI disability benefits.
-Long or short-term disability benefits, unemployment, workman’s compensation, rental income, or any other kind of income affects your eligibility to SSI benefits.
+Long or short-term disability benefits, unemployment, workman’s compensation, rental income, or any other kind of income affects your eligibility for SSI benefits.